 In addition to the incredible testimony to God’s written Word that this Codex represents, I hinted in the opening at its other significance for Catholics.
 No one can fairly accuse the Catholic Church of being “unbiblical”.
 Let’s just state for the record several concise facts:

-- Were it not for the Catholic Church, Christianity would have no New Testament scriptures at all; that is the same as saying that members of the Catholic Church produced those writings under the guidance of the Holy Spirit;
+- Were it not for the Catholic Church, Christianity would have no New Testament at all; the Catholic Church produced those writings under the guidance of the Holy Spirit;

 - Were it not for the Catholic Church, we would not even know what books make up the bible – this list was determined authoritatively by Church councils in the early centuries and confirmed by Church councils in later centuries;

-- Were it not for the Catholic Church, we would have no ancient manuscripts of the bible; these have been handed down faithfully for centuries by Church authorities and help us know with precision what Our Lord meant for His written word to communicate to us.
+- Were it not for the Catholic Church, we would have no ancient manuscripts of the bible; in addition to Vaticanus, many other handwritten scriptural texts have been handed down faithfully for centuries by Church authorities.
+Collectively, they help us know with precision what Our Lord wanted His written word to communicate to us.